sxiii/dooruino/README.md

 * You can remotely unlock the door even being long distance away, even via IRC or Telegram etc. (might need a small bot-redirector)
 * Self-watchdog which resets the device after some time

-## How to use this repo
+## How to use this repo in 10 steps
 0) Install git, if you don't already (ubuntu: `sudo apt install git`)
 1) Clone this repo: https://github.com/sxiii/dooruino
 2) Download, install and start arduino IDE
-3) Open downloaded dooru.ino file in the IDE
+3) Open downloaded dooru.ino file (dooruino folder) in the IDE
-4) Press "upload" button
-5) Wait for upload to finish
+4) Press "upload" button & wait for upload to finish
-6) Connect arduino to door lock
+5) Connect arduino to door lock (arduino PIN #2 and GND to door lock contacts)
+6) Install Ethernet shield
+7) Optional step: connect speaker to contacts # and #
-7) Open web page of arduino IP address and try to enter PIN (default: 3214)
+8) Open web page of arduino IP address (default: 192.168.1.200) and try to enter PIN (default: 3214)
-8) Profit!
+9) Profit!

 ## NOTE
 * The default PIN is: 3214 (please give a second after pressing each button).